sensu/sensu-docs/content/sensu-go/5.16/getting-started/sample-app.md

 **1. Configure sensuctl to use the admin user.**

-When you install the Sensu backend, during the [initialization step][40], you created an admin username and password for a `default` namespace.
+When you installed the Sensu backend, during the [initialization step][40], you created an admin username and password for a `default` namespace.
 Use that username and password to configure sensuctl in this step.

 {{< highlight shell >}}
 sensuctl configure